Selling blood tests online for over 15 years.

 You do not need a doctor’s referral to order the majority of our tests.
 Any tests with special requirements have a note on the test page asking you to contact our customer services team before you purchase the test.
 We will not share your results with your doctor, although if you wish to do so you can download a PDF version of your results to take to your doctor.

 You can search for a clinic near you using our find a clinic tool.
 If we do not have a clinic convenient for you give us a call on 03450 600 600 to discuss alternative options, including our home visit blood draw service.

 We do not offer testing services outside of the UK.

-If you have any further questions about any of our tests please don’t hesitate to contact our customer service team on 03450 600 600 and they will be happy to help.
+If you have any further questions about any of our tests please don’t hesitate to contact our customer care team on 03450 600 600 and they will be happy to help.